turingschool/curriculum/source/projects/rush_hour.md

 * OS breakdown across all payloads(userAgent)
 * Screen Resolutions across all payloads (resolutionWidth x resolutionHeight)

 Our client also finds it valuable to have stats on specific URLs.
-For a specific URL, let's find the following stats:
+For a **specific** URL, let's find the following stats:

 * Max Response time
 * Min Response time
 * A list of response times across all payloads listed from longest response time to shortest response time.
-* Average Response time for a specific URL
+* Average Response time
-* HTTP Verb(s) associated with a specific URL
+* List of HTTP Verb(s)
 * Three most popular referrers
 * Three most popular user agents.
 We can think of a 'user agent' as the combination of OS and Browser.